Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/set_q_example.rst

 ``set_q`` Scheme Example
 ========================

-This example shows how to use the ``set_q`` scheme when modelling a single reservoir model.
+This example shows how to use the :py:meth:`.ReservoirModel.set_q` scheme when modelling a single reservoir model.

 .. note::